 Social sensitivity is the ability to perceive accurately and comprehend the behavior, feelings, and motives of other individuals.
 In general, social sensitivity increases as children grow older, and preadolescence is a period when extensive growth in this ability takes place.
 Social sensitivity also increases as intelligence increases.
 And socially sensitive children are viewed as more socially adjusted by peers and teachers, especially in their leadership and friendliness.
 (Rothenberg, 1970).

-One of the earliest ThunderCats episodes, “The Tower of Traps” represents a seemingly conscious effort to further integrate the ThunderCats into their adopted planet of Third Earth, making them seem ever more like “new neighbours” rather than aliens.
-There also appears to be a concerted effort to gently break the feline heroes away from their conflict with the Mutants and Mumm-Ra – whilst this would always be the primary theme of the series (with the Luna-Taks added into the mix in season 2), nonetheless there would also be several strong episodes notable for the complete absence of the ThunderCats’ main adversaries, and this episode is one of the earliest examples of this.
+One of the earliest ThunderCats episodes, “The Tower of Traps” represents a seemingly conscious effort to further integrate the ThunderCats into their adopted planet of Third Earth, making them seem ever more like “new neighbors” rather than aliens.
+There also appears to be a concerted effort to gently break the feline heroes away from their conflict with the Mutants and Mumm-Ra.
+Whilst this would always be the primary theme of the series (with the Lunataks added into the mix in Season 2), nonetheless there would also be several strong episodes notable for the complete absence of the ThunderCats’ main adversaries, and this episode is one of the earliest examples of this.
 Another noteworthy factor is that, if viewing the episodes by production (rather than airdate) order, this is in fact the second episode in a row to not feature either Mumm-Ra or the Mutants!

-However, unlike “The Terror of Hammerhand”, which shows Lion-O and the others pitted against Hammerhand and the Berserkers, this episode is very different in that it shows Lion-O and the Thunderkittens battling not a villain like Hammerhand but instead a treacherous, trap-laden building built by an evil robber baron who is later shown to be deceased.
-Whilst the ThunderCats do have to battle the baron’s stone gargoyles, these are mere bit-part characters – the episode’s main villain, Baron Karnor, is referenced often but barely seen, although it could be argued that the main villain of the episode is in fact the tower itself!
+Unlike “The Terror of Hammerhand”, however, which shows Lion-O and the others pitted against Hammerhand and the Berserkers, this episode is very different in that it shows Lion-O and the ThunderKittens battling not a villain like Hammerhand but instead a treacherous, trap-laden building built by an evil robber baron who is later shown to be deceased.
+Whilst the ThunderCats do have to battle the baron’s stone gargoyles, these are mere bit-part characters—the episode’s main villain, Baron Karnor, is referenced often but barely seen, although it could be argued that the main villain of the episode is in fact the tower itself!